mensfeld/pgmq-ruby/README.md

 [![Gem Version](https://badge.fury.io/rb/pgmq-ruby.svg)](https://badge.fury.io/rb/pgmq-ruby)
 [![Build Status](https://github.com/mensfeld/pgmq-ruby/workflows/ci/badge.svg)](https://github.com/mensfeld/pgmq-ruby/actions)

-**Low-level Ruby client for [PGMQ](https://github.com/pgmq/pgmq) - PostgreSQL Message Queue**
+**Ruby client for [PGMQ](https://github.com/pgmq/pgmq) - PostgreSQL Message Queue**

 ## What is PGMQ-Ruby?

-PGMQ-Ruby is a low-level Ruby client for PGMQ (PostgreSQL Message Queue).
+PGMQ-Ruby is a Ruby client for PGMQ (PostgreSQL Message Queue).
 It provides direct access to all PGMQ operations with a clean, minimal API - similar to how [rdkafka-ruby](https://github.com/karafka/rdkafka-ruby) relates to Kafka.

 **Think of it as:**

 - **Like AWS SQS** - but running entirely in PostgreSQL with no external dependencies
 - **Like Sidekiq/Resque** - but without Redis, using PostgreSQL for both data and queues
 - **Like rdkafka-ruby** - a thin, efficient wrapper around the underlying system (PGMQ SQL functions)

-## When to Use PGMQ-Ruby?

-**Use this library directly if you:**

-- Need low-level control over queue operations
-- Want to build custom job processing systems
-- Are integrating PGMQ into existing applications
-- Already use PostgreSQL and want to avoid additional infrastructure

-**Use a higher-level library if you:**

-- Need Rails ActiveJob integration → Use `pgmq-framework` (coming soon)
-- Want automatic retries and error handling → Use `pgmq-framework` (coming soon)
-- Need worker process management → Use `pgmq-framework` (coming soon)

 > **Architecture Note**: This library follows the rdkafka-ruby/Karafka pattern - `pgmq-ruby` is the low-level foundation, while higher-level features (job processing, Rails integration, retry strategies) will live in `pgmq-framework` (similar to how Karafka builds on rdkafka-ruby).